gaiusjuly/MWD_PICKING_FRONTEND/README.md

 This is a compile version to vue
 Once I have been worked on John Doe mart
-Has there job being made that on a picking fullfilment I was on lead technology job this job take on before, has been reading vue defferent book 5th times I made great work and achived, It's my proud task was.
+Has there job being made that on a picking fullfilment I was take a lead technology pos. this job take on before, has been reading vue defferent book 5th times.
+I made great work and achived, It's my proud task was.

 ```